-Title of the course: Evaluation of NBC Code: HKDID4421A Credits: 2 and fire situations

-Type of lessons (lecture/seminar/consultation) and learning hours (full time training/part time training): Lecture 16/4 hours / Seminar: 2/1 hours / Consultation: 2/1

-The course place in the curricula (in which semester): 2-4 semester (depends on the individual educational program)

-Warning and reporting and hazard prediction of chemical, biological, radiological and nuclear incidents.
+Title of the course: Evaluation of NBC and fire situations Code: HKDID4421A Credits: 2 Type of lessons (lecture/seminar/consultat time training): Lecture 16/4 hours / Semin , E 01 Knowledge assessment (exam/academic grade): academic grade The course place in the curricula (in w individual educational program) which semester): 2-4 semes ster (depends on the Pre-subject requirements (if any): Militation ary Technology Course description: Warning and reporting and hazard prediction of chemical, biological, radiological and nuclear incidents.
 Physical and chemical foundations of emission, transmission and immission of the toxic chemicals and radioactive materials.
 Consequences of serious incidents, accidents (Tokyo Sarin Attack, Chernobyl, Tokai Mura, Enschede, AZF Toluouse, Fukusima).
 Functional structure and operational principals of the CBRN Warning and Reporting System and Hungarian disaster relief system.

-To give a general overview for implementation and investigation of the procedures of the CBRN Warning and Reporting System.

-- 1. ATP-45(D) WARNING AND REPORTING AND HAZARD PREDICTION OF CHEMICAL, BIOLOGICAL, RADIOLOGICAL AND NUCLEAR INCIDENTS (OPERATORS MANUAL) - 2.
-AEP-45(C) WARNING AND REPORTING AND HAZARD PREDICTION OF CHEMICAL, BIOLOGICAL, RADIOLOGICAL AND NUCLEAR INCIDENTS (REFERENCE MANUAL)
+Educational goal of subject - Competencies: To give a general overview for implementation and investigation of the procedures of the CBRN Warning and Reporting System.
+Recommended readings: ATP-45(D) WARNING AND REPORTING AND HAZARD PREDICTION OF CHEMICAL, BIOLOGICAL, RADIOLOGICAL AND NUCLEAR INCIDENTS (OPERATORS MANUAL) AEP-45(C) WARNING AND REPORTING AND HAZARD PREDICTION OF CHEMICAL, BIOLOGICAL, RADIOLOGICAL AND NUCLEAR INCIDENTS (REFERENCE MANUAL)